 The following five recommendations focus on the most common challenges, and provides suggestions and advice based on our experience using Agile processes in blended teams.

-1. Invest in collaboration technology, invest in the team
+1. Invest in collaboration technology,

 The collaboration tool space is flooded with options, and it’s important to choose carefully and use them effectively.
 Some of the tools that have been useful to us include: